Search by Tags

 Prerequisites

-clpeak is a benchmarking tool to measure the peak capabilities of OpenCL devices.
-It is cross-compiled from source, as explained in the previous section.
+Clpeak is a benchmarking tool to measure the peak capabilities of OpenCL devices.
+We will build it from source for our system.

 $ cd torizon-samples/opencl